Monday, December 27, 2010

 Pause for Reflection at Montes de Oca

-Traditionally, a pilgrimage is an intentional journey to a destination considered sacred or significant in some way associated with a spiritual figure, an event or a practice.
-Many are the shrines, temples and sites worldwide to which pilgrims have travelled over the ages—many walking miles to such well known destinations as Mecca, Lourdes, Benares on the Ganges, the Wailing Wall, Deer Park, Jerusalem, Canterbury and Santiago de Compostela.
+Traditionally, a pilgrimage is an intentional journey to a destination considered sacred or significnt in some way, associated with a person, place or event.
+Many are the worldwide sites to which pilgrims have travelled over the ages: Mecca, Lourdes, Varanasi on the Ganges, The Wailing Wall, Deer Park, Rome, Jerusalem, Canterbury and Santiago de Compostela, as well as others not so well known.

 One thing is certain, we will not end up where we started.
-If we are fortunate, we, like King Lear, can emerge from Wilderness to Promise Land.
+If we are fortunate, like King Lear, we can emerge from Wilderness to Promised Land.